Jimmy, PRU Chef on PLANT.

 We are very lucky to have Pru Jampa, our farm up the road, where we have an opportunity to put some of our ideas into practice.
 To experiment, make mistakes, learn and grow.
 But, we quickly realized that we need help.
 This is what led us to Phuket Farmers’ Club.

-I’ve always wanted to create a place where we can encourage communities to learn and practice sustainability, to support artisan producers.
-Ten years ago, I came across permaculture, and my vision began to take shape.
+We always wanted to create a place where we can encourage communities to learn and practice sustainability, to support artisan producers.

 Permaculture is a way of raising plants that relies on practical solutions—it’s collaborative and efficient.
 Modern farming isolates problems, throwing a chemical or synthetic solution.
 Permaculture is the opposite.
 We farm naturally and in balance with nature.
 When things go wrong, it means something within the natural system is out of balance.
 So, we experiment, shift, adjust and try to find the right path that brings us back to balance.